-Donald Leon Farrow is not only a leader in the engineering industry; he also has a big heart.
-Since 2006, Donald Leon Farrow has worked as a pet rescue volunteer, first in Jacksonville, Illinois for the Pet Pen Dog Rescue.
-Currently, Donald Leon Farrow is an animal rescue volunteer for the Excelsior Springs Dog Shelter and the National Animal Welfare Society.
+Donald Leon Farrow is not only a leader in Architecture; he also has a big heart.
+Since 2006, Donald Leon Farrow has worked as a pet rescue volunteer with various agencies.
+Also, Donald Leon Farrow is an avid supporter of the ASPCA.
 In his time working as a volunteer, Donald Leon Farrow has learned lessons important to anyone considering dog rescue.

 For those interested in helping to rescue a dog, Donald Leon Farrow offers these tips:

 Dog rescue is an unpleasant but humanitarian activity, these dogs are often the victims of cruel circumstances – and you have a chance to help.
 Successful rescues are rewarding experiences.
 It’s important to understand that you will not rescue every stray dog that you encounter.
 If you rescue even half of those that you encounter – you are beating the odds.
 Dogs stray for a number of reasons – none of them good.
 They may have been abandoned, neglected or abused.
 If they have strayed for days or weeks, they are probably sick from eating road kill or garbage.